leostera/rules_reason/README.rst

 ``ocaml_native_binary`` and ``ocaml_bytecode_binary``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Compile ML code into bytecode or native binaries.
+For bytecode binaries it will
+copmile them including the runtime, rather than separately.
+This is something
+that I'd like to change in the future.

 +----------------------------+-----------------------------+-------------------------------------------+
 | **Name**                   | **Type**                    | **Default value**                         |